Surface area:

 But if you mix big kids with little kids, then the big kids will fall on the little ones.

-The little ones - even if not hurt - will end up crying from the massive "surprise".
+The little ones - even if not hurt - will end up crying from "surprise".

 Also, even if the little ones are not directly hit by a larger bouncer, they can be thrown off